-Your recipe may call for bacon but not in the measure that is easiest for you to use.
-Bacon comes in several forms.
-While it is usually cut in strips, they can be thin, regular, or thick.
+Bacon comes in several forms; while it is usually cut in strips, they can be thin, regular, or thick.
 Bacon will be a different weight and measure when fried than it is while raw.
 See what measures are equivalent to bacon, bacon pieces, bacon bits, and quick substitutions such as salt pork.

 Substituting Turkey or Vegetarian Bacon